transformstudios/statamic-review/README.md

 For example, you can create a draft `About Us` page and give folks a URL to view that draft content.
 You can also share a working copy, if you're using revisions.

-Configuration:
-* publish the config via `php artisan vendor:publish --tag=review-config`
-* add the handles of the collections you'd like to have reviewed

 **Localization:**

 To localize the button, add a lang file in `/resources/lang` with the name matching the locale, like `fr.json`.
 In it put your translation: